On-lattice Vicsek model in confined geometries: Reflective boundaries

 \subsection{Disk}

-Finally, we analysed the behaviour of the Vicsek model in a disk geometry with circular reflective boundaries.
+We further analysed the behaviour of the VM in a disk geometry with reflective boundaries.
 Simulations for different levels of noise strength $\eta$ reveal a similar behaviour as in the other geometries.
-For low noise, the particles form swarms and with increasing noise the particle movement becomes more and more uncorrelated (Fig. \ref{fig:snapshot_circle}).
+For low noise, the particles form swarms and with increasing noise the particle movement becomes uncorrelated (Fig.~\ref{fig:snapshot_circle}).

 As in the box geometry, the swarms align themselves to the system boundaries and eventually a stable rotational state is formed.
 Due to the steady curvature of the circular boundaries, the rotation is more regular than in the box geometry.
 As there is no long term alignment in one direction but alignment to the curved boundaries, the order parameter $v_a$ is not a suitable metric for this system.
 Therefore, motivated by \cite{Hiraoka_2017}, we constructed a new order parameter $v_c$ with